bdoubek/bdoubek.github.io/README.md

-MaizePlay: Online Pickup Sports Community
+# MaizePlay: Online Pickup Sports Community

-Created with love by dedicated engineers from University of Michigan - Ann Arbor as part of EECS 493.
+Created with :gift_heart: by dedicated engineers from University of Michigan - Ann Arbor as part of EECS 493.

+# How it works